davidakennedy/davidakennedy.com/_src/articles/2013-09-08-accessible-zen-version-0-1-alpha-4-available.md

 Remember, I’m still in Alpha.
 That means it’s early in the game.
 I’m still developing the theme and I really don’t recommend that you run it on a production site — set up a test site just to play with it.

 I’d love to hear what you think!
-You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at me (at) davidakennedy dot com.
+You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at <me@davidakennedy.com>.

 <p class="callout">
   Read more about <a href="/projects/accessible-zen/">Accessible Zen</a>, <a href="https://github.com/davidakennedy/accessible-zen">download the alpha version</a> or <a href="http://accessiblezen.davidakennedy.com">view the demo</a>.